castacks/UniCeption/README.md

 Please refer to the `uniception/models/encoders` directory for the supported encoders and documentation for adding new encoders.

+## Information Sharing Blocks

+Please refer to the `uniception/models/info_sharing` directory for the supported information sharing blocks.

 ## Developer Guidelines

 Please follow these guidelines when contributing to UniCeption: